 Dogs and cats benefit from fast, efficient medical diagnostics just like people do.
 This seems obvious, right?
 But perhaps this is even more important with pets in a way because they can’t tell us what’s wrong.
 We can’t ask them questions, and most animals are pretty stoic about physical ailments in the early stages, so pet owners don’t always see outward symptoms as early as we’d like to.
 In addition to diagnosing an obvious type of problem like a fracture or advanced thyroid disease which often present with some pretty striking symptoms, we cannot overstate how many times routine or “cautious” diagnostics have revealed a significant illness that allowed for early intervention.

 Nothing else in medicine tells a dog or cat’s health story as quickly as a blood panel.
-We are able to glimpse how the major organs are functioning, if there are abnormalities in production of some hormones, if the body is currently fighting off an illness that is elevating white cell counts, or if mystery symptoms add up to a tick-borne illness as just a few examples.
+We are able to glimpse how the major organs are functioning, if there are abnormalities in some hormones, if the body is currently fighting off an illness, or if mystery symptoms add up to a tick-borne illness.
 We sometimes find out that a pet has a UTI, but that wasn’t even the reason for the pet’s appointment!

-We’re proud to be a veterinary practice that can help our patients by providing many same day lab results.
-Many can be delivered during your appointment time!
-This is both convenient to you and helpful to us to have results as quickly as possible.
-Some veterinary practices send out all of their lab work and receive results in 1-2 days on the most common tests and panels, so we are proud to be among those who can help our patients quickly and with minimal back-and-forth for you.
-With that said, we do send out to a top, reputable lab for very specialized tests as well as biopsies and cultures.
+We’re proud to be a veterinary practice that helps our patients by providing many same-day lab results.
+Some can be delivered during your appointment time!
+This is both convenient to you and helpful to us to have fast results.
+Many veterinary practices send out all of their lab work and receive results in 1-2 days on the most common tests, so we are proud to be among those who can help our patients quickly and with minimal back-and-forth.
+We do send out to a top, reputable lab for very specialized tests like biopsies and cultures.
 Some of our in-house labs include:

 Our digital radiology capabilities exist in two parts: whole body and dental.
 Both are hugely informative in establishing a diagnosis.
 We can see not just fractured bones and arthritis, but also intestinal obstructions, masses growing in the body, damage to the roots of teeth, etc. We once found a whole walnut stuck inside a Basset Hound’s intestine!